jjdii/boilerplate-serverless-api/README.md

 3) Create a new user in AWS IAM with `AdministratorAccess`.
 Save the access keys provided.

+4) *If connecting to other AWS instances*: Create a new security group for your Lambda functions.
+Attach this group as an inbound rule on your RDS security group.

-4) Run the setup script.
+5) Run the setup script.
 It will ask for your AWS access keys.
 ```
-chmod 755 sls
 ./sls setup
 ```

-5) Create a new serverless.env.yml file:
+6) Create a new serverless.env.yml file:
 ```
 # IAM > Roles
 AWS_ROLE: arn:aws:iam::[AWS_IAM_ID]:role/[ROLE_NAME]

+# VPC > Security Groups
+# (Only use VPC if connecting to other AWS instances)
+VPC_SECURITY: sg-[XXXXXXXX]
+VPC_SUBNET1: subnet-[XXXXXXXX]
+VPC_SUBNET2: subnet-[XXXXXXXX]
+VPC_SUBNET3: subnet-[XXXXXXXX]
+VPC_SUBNET4: subnet-[XXXXXXXX]

 # API Gateway > YOUR_API_NAME > Resources
 AWS_API_ID_PROD: [XXXXXXXXXX]